Manage devices using LWM2M

 |PSK key||Device token represented as hex string|

-After you connect a device to ARTIK Cloud over LWM2M, you must register it with ARTIK Cloud before you can manage its Device Properties.
+After you connect a device to ARTIK cloud services over LWM2M, you must register it with ARTIK cloud services before you can manage its Device Properties.
 Below is the high-level registration flow:

 There are four phases:

-ARTIK Cloud requires a secure connection.
+ARTIK cloud services require a secure connection.
 This is the first step that must happen.

 After the handshake has successfully finished, the device registers by passing the device ID as the endpoint name.
 At the same time, the device also provides the registration lifetime.
-ARTIK Cloud sends a unique registration ID back to the device.
+ARTIK cloud services send a unique registration ID back to the device.

 The lifetime tells the server how long the registration stays active.
 When the lifetime expires, the device is de-registered.
 The device can extend its registration lifetime by sending a registration update.

-If the device registers again while the registration is still valid, ARTIK Cloud will void the old registration ID and send a new ID back to the device.
+If the device registers again while the registration is still valid, ARTIK cloud services will void the old registration ID and send a new ID back to the device.

 Set pmin and pmax

-After the device has successfully registered, ARTIK Cloud sets
+After the device has successfully registered, ARTIK cloud services set

 pmax values.
 To do so, it sends a Write Attributes request on /3/0 (object 3, instance 0).